oybcst/phenology-fish-and-invertebrates/README.md

 # Phenology of Fish and Inverebrates in Mobile Bay, AL

-Jeffrey D. Plumlee, Ph.D., Postdoctoral Fellow and the University of South Alabama
+Jeffrey D. Plumlee, Ph.D., Postdoctoral Fellow at the University of South Alabama

 ## FAMP analysis